GuiGou12358/lotto-multichain-grant/Lotto dApp - Jackpot Funding - draft.md

 - a survey with at least 75% positive opinion

-A draft for retro funding the dApp development can be found here: // TODO
+A draft for retro funding the dApp development can be found [here](Lotto%20dApp%20-%20Jackpot%20Funding%20-%20draft.md).

 The funding request will cover retroactive compensation for completed work and will also allow the team to continue more serenely to evolve and improve the dApp.